Nutter Butter Owl Cookies (Easy No-Bake Fall Treat)

 Nutter Butter Owl Cookies FAQ

 And there you have it….Nutter Butter owl cookies that are as fun to make as they are to eat!
-Whether you’re decorating with the kids, packing a few for school treats, or just need a cozy fall kitchen project, these little owls always bring smiles.

 If you try them, I’d love to hear how your flock turns out — leave a comment below and share your favorite decorating twist!
 And don’t forget to save this recipe on Pinterest so you can make it again.